 Sustainable footwear is not as easy to come by as sustainable clothing.
+For example, I love bamboo products and I can easily find bamboo socks online — I actually find them more comfortable than normal socks!
+But finding shoes to go with them has always been a struggle.
 Although there are definitely more offerings these days for sustainable fashion, I still struggle to find eco friendly shoes.
 That’s why I was so excited when I heard about Calgary-based Ándale Eco Friendly Shoes!
 They carry eco friendly shoes made with textiles from recycled PET bottles – how cool is that?

 I got to ask owners Sophie & Alberto some questions, and try out and review one of the products they carry from Oni.